EdernOllivierYves/ROBOT/README.md

-The ZIP files contain the plans for building the robot of stab
+The ZIP files contain the plans for building the robot of stab with FUSION